 Red Dead Redemption 2 is the long-awaited follow-up to – you guessed it – Red Dead Redemption.
-While the game initially came only to Xbox One and PlayStation 4 in late 2018, about a year later, it was finally released on PC.
+While the game initially came only to Xbox One and PlayStation 4 in late 2018, a year later it was finally released on PC.

 Like many of Rockstar’s games, RDR2 is an open-world RPG game with a healthy dose of autonomy, personal agency, and player customization.
 While the game isn’t as graphically intense as you might imagine, it is huge!
 We’ll go over all that and more in the sections below.

 Table of ContentsShow

 In Red Dead Redemption 2, you play as a likable, gruff outlaw named Arthur Morgan.
 RDR2 is set several years before the events of Red Dead Redemption, so if you played the previous game, you’d get a little extra insight out of this story.

 However, that being said, RDR2’s story is mostly self-contained, so you don’t need to play the previous game beforehand if you don’t want to.
 In the game, you’re a member of a gang of outlaws looking for freedom from a troubled past, that end up moving across the U.S. in the process.

 The game has all kinds of activities and attributes, from horse-riding (and taming) to hunting, burglarizing, bounty hunting, and generally doing whatever you’d like within the bounds of the game world.
 You can also choose to be good or evil, a choice which is reflected in the “Honor” bar within the game.

 Minimum System Requirements

 While the game world that RDR2 is set in is expansive and beautiful, the game isn’t that much of a heavy-hitter when it comes to hardware use.
 Any mid-range PC should be able to play the game, though you may need to adjust some graphics settings if you dip towards the low end of that range.